pl909/hi-res-simclr/README.md

 # hi-res-simclr
 An implementation of SimCLR semi-supervised learning with high-resolution image inputs - part of my 2023 internship with Digital Diagnostics (w/ permission to publish core files and run scripts).

+Supports 448 by 448 and 896 by 896 inputs and high-resolution backbone generation.

 See Train_Backbone.py for main SimCLR training run script and process flow.